-Carrizal LOI
+Carrizal Mining LOI

-On November 30, 2017 the Company entered into a binding Letter of Intent (the "Carrizal LOI") wherein the Company granted Carrizal Mining, S.A. de C.V. ("Carrizal"), a private Mexican mining company, the right to earn a 20% working interest in all mining concessions and assets the Company has the right to acquire from Contracuña under the Amended Contracuña Option Agreement, as well as the mining concessions the Company has the right to acquire from Golden Minerals (collectively "the Properties").
+On November 30, 2017 the Company entered into a binding Letter of Intent (the "Carrizal Mining LOI") wherein the Company granted Carrizal Mining the right to earn a 20% working interest in all mining concessions and assets the Company has the right to acquire from Contracuña under the Amended Contracuña Option Agreement, as well as the Zacatecas Properties the Company acquired from Golden Minerals (collectively "the Properties").

-In order to earn its 20% working interest Carrizal must fund all expenditures necessary to increase the mining and milling rate at the Veta Grande mine to 750 tpd and in addition must fund an exploration program sufficient to allow an appropriate mine plan to be developed for the ongoing operation of the Veta Grande mine, subject to the Company agreeing to contribute on an as-is where-is basis a 250 tpd ball mill and motor plus other redundant equipment not in use at the Rosario Project.
-During the year ended December 31, 2018 Carrizal completed decommissioning the ball mill from the Rosario Project and installing and commissioning it at the Veta Grande Project milling facility and has funded the drilling program at the Veta Grande mine.
+In order to earn its 20% working interest Carrizal Mining was required, among other things, to fund all expenditures necessary to increase the mining and milling rate at the Veta Grande mine to 750 tpd and in addition to fund an exploration program sufficient to allow an appropriate mine plan to be developed for the ongoing operation of the Veta Grande mine, subject to the Company agreeing to contribute on an as-is where-is basis a 250 tpd ball mill and motor plus other redundant equipment not in use at the Rosario Project.
+On May 21, 2019, Carrizal Mining earned its 20% working interest in the Properties.
+During the year ended December 31, 2019, the Company purchased Carrizal (note 4) and therefore reacquired this 20% interest.